rapid7/r7insight_docker/README.md

 - `--no-logs` if you do not want logs to be published to the Rapid7 Insight Platform.

-- `--no-dockerEvents` if you do not want events to be published to the Rapid7 Insight Platform.
+- `--no-docker-events` if you do not want events to be published to the Rapid7 Insight Platform.

 - `-i, --statsinterval <STATSINTERVAL>` downsamples the logs sent to the Rapid7 Insight Platform.
 It collects samples and averages them before sending.

-- `-a/--add` allows you to add fixed values to the data being published.
+- `-a/--add` allows you to add a fixed value to the data being published.
 This follows the format `<name>=<value>`.
   * If you don't use the `-a` flag, a default value of `host="$(uname -n)"` will be added.
+  * You cannot supply multiple `-a` flags

 - `--no-secure` if you want your logs to be sent to the Insight Platform un-encrypted (no TSL/SSL).

-- `--debug` if you want the container to print/log its debug information for trouble-shooting
+- `--log-level` to specify the logging level for the r7insight_docker container itself.
-  * Can also be enabled by specifying the environment variable `INSIGHT_DOCKER_DEBUG` to a truthy value.
-E.g. `INSIGHT_DOCKER_DEBUG=1`
+  * Can also be enabled by specifying the environment variable `INSIGHT_LOG_LEVEL` E.g. `INSIGHT_LOG_LEVEL=info`
+  * By default the logger is silent unless a logger level is defined

 #### Filtering